 If archaeology is encountered, an alternative route may need to be sought.
 A narrow corridor will not provide enough area to alter the cable route; however, with a wider area surveyed, a different alignment can be designed that would satisfy the requirement to safeguard any identified archaeology.

-Modern, multi-sensor towed arrays such as the Sensy Magneto mean that cable route surveys are no longer constrained to diminutive corridors.
-Much wider swathes can be acquired in less time.
-It is now recommended that a 60m wide swath be acquired.
+Modern, multi-sensor towed arrays, such as the Sensys MXv4, mean that cable route surveys are no longer constrained to narrow corridors, enabling much wider swathes to be acquired in less time.
+TerraDat recommends that a minimum 60 m wide swathe be surveyed along cable routes to ensure adequate coverage for both interpretation and route design flexibility.

-In the image above, the left-hand cable route has a survey corridor that measures 10m across.
+In the image above, the left-hand cable route has a survey corridor that measures 10 m across.
 Several linear features cross the corridor; however, it is impossible to discern what the features are from such a narrow strip.
-When the width of the survey corridor is extended to 60m, it can be seen that the two linear features in the centre of the route are, in fact, two sides of an oblate bivillate ring ditch.
-Not only does the wider corridor make interpretation possible, but it also provides enough data to propose an alternate route that would avoid this ancient monument.
+When the width of the survey corridor is extended to 60 m, it becomes apparent that the two linear features in the centre of the route are, in fact, the sides of a bivallate ring ditch.
+Not only does the wider corridor enable interpretation, but it also provides sufficient data to propose an alternative route that avoids this ancient monument.

 For help designing and conducting a suitable geophysical investigation of your site, call us on +44 (0) 2920 700127 or email web@terradat.co.uk